fbpx

 As summer is nearing an end, you may be noticing spots on your skin that weren’t there at the start of the season.
 These new formations can cause significant concern; could they be the start of skin cancer?
 Aussies have good reason to worry – the intense sun exposure can indeed lead to cancer if it is left unchecked, which is why two out of three Australians will be diagnosed with this disease by the time they reach 70 years of age.
 The good news is a simple skin evaluation by one of our experienced skin doctors can give you peace-of-mind and address any of those suspicious spots, before they become a bigger problem.

 Sunspots, as the name suggests, are spots that appear on the skin as a direct result of exposure to UV rays.
 In addition to the sun, the rays emitted by tanning booths can also lead to the formation of these brown spots.
 These spots are commonly seen on the face, shoulders, chest and backs of the hands.
-There is a risk these spots could turn into a type of skin cancer known as squamous cell carcinoma over time.

 While nearly all Aussies will discover at least a few sunspots on their skin over time, not all of these spots will turn into cancer.
 However, skin cancer can resemble a sunspot when it first forms, making it difficult for you to know which spots are “normal” and which ones you need to worry about.
 That is why regular skin screenings are so important, particularly when you notice new spots have appeared.